-Go through your entire list and see how long it will take you to complete all of your tasks that you have listed for your morning routine.
+Go through your entire list and see how long it will take you to complete all the tasks you have listed.
 Take your total time and subtract it from your “Finish By” time.

 The importance of an accurate “Finish By” time is the key to this routine running smoothly.

-Take each item in the order you listed them in and create your finalized best morning routine.
-I also like to put a start time for each task just to keep things on track.
-Remember it’s better to have more information than not enough.
-If you want this routine to be successful you will want to include as much information as you can.
+Take each item in the order you listed them and create your finalized morning routine.
+I also like to put a start time for each task to keep things on track.
+Remember, it’s better to have more information than not enough.
+If you want this routine to succeed, you will want to include as much information as possible.

-So, again, by using the above list this would be my finalized morning routine for my personal care.
+Using the above list, this would be my finalized morning routine for my personal care.

 - 6:16 am Eat breakfast